Judge says she couldn’t refuse convicted ex-cop a hug

 DALLAS (AP) — The judge who gave a hug and Bible to a former Dallas police officer after she was sentenced 10 years in prison says she watched the woman change during her murder trial and wants her to live a purposeful life.

-Judge Tammy Kemp said Monday that she hadn’t previously given a defendant a Bible, but Amber Guyger said she didn’t have one at the end of her trial for the September 2018 killing of her upstairs neighbor, Botham Jean.
+Judge Tammy Kemp said Monday that she hadn’t previously given a defendant a Bible, but Amber Guyger asked about one at the end of her trial for the September 2018 killing of her upstairs neighbor, Botham Jean.

 A jury convicted Guyger guilty of murder last week for shooting Jean in his home, which Guyger said she mistook for her own which was one floor below.